SimonStorlSchulke/Shimage/README.md

 # GodotPhotoEdit

-A simple Photo Editor with a Filter Stack.
+A Photo Editor with a Filter Stack.
 Based on Shaders to work in Realtime.
 Written in C# and GLSL with Godot.
 See [Releases.](https://github.com/SimonStorlSchulke/GodotPhotoEdit/releases)
+The *Layers-Rewrite* Branch is WIP and supports multiple Projects, Layers with Realtime Filters, Blendmodes and basic Transform Tools.

 Saving Images is based on [Coldragons ShaderToImage](https://github.com/Coldragon/godot-shader-to-image)